 I love the style of video that Sarah records.
 Each one is short and concise and she provides the pdf downloads to refer back to.
 Whenever necessary you can refer back to a specific recording or pdf without having to wait through a whole units worth.
-Sarahs teaching style is approachable, warm, insightful and infighting.
-At this those leads into the community built outside of the course.
-If, I’ve ever has a question via instagram DM, Sarah has always graciously taken the time to answer.
+Sarah’s teaching style is approachable, warm, insightful and inviting.
+If, I’ve ever had a question via instagram DM, Sarah has always graciously taken the time to answer.

 I urge those that take this to use the course as spring board or a stepping stone to their development.
 As mentioned previously, knowing how to implement the skills taught and then developing those skills to create your own brand is essential.